Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

 }

-In the setup() function we open the serial communication set the data rate in bits per second (baud), here 9600bps, with the command Serial.begin(9600); Notice the capital S.
+In the setup() function we open the serial communication and set the data rate in bits per second (baud), here 9600bps, with the command Serial.begin(9600); Notice the capital 'S'.

 For example: Serial.print(78) gives "78" Serial.print(1.23456) gives "1.23" Serial.print('N') gives "N" Serial.print("Hello world.") gives "Hello world."